khadija199904/3D_Object_Classification_Using_CapsNet/README.md

 - **1909 blood vessel segments**, including 215 aneurysm segments for classification tasks.
 - **116 manually annotated aneurysm segments**, aimed at improving segmentation models used in preoperative planning, such as identifying the neck of an aneurysm for clipping operations.

 This dataset offers opportunities for exploring point-based and mesh-based deep learning models in medical image analysis, promoting the accurate diagnosis and surgical planning for intracranial aneurysms.
+Please find the dataset in the folowing link:
 [![GitHub](https://img.shields.io/badge/GitHub-%2312100E.svg?style=for-the-badge&logo=github&logoColor=white)](https://github.com/intra3d2019/IntrA/blob/master/README.md)